Chia-Network/chips/CHIPs/chip-evanwinget-titled-cat.md

 ### Optional fee layer and revocation layer

-Royalties and revocability are wanted by some Titled CATs and not others, and forcing either onto all of them would impose cost and machinery on assets that do not need it.
-Making both optional, layered components keeps the common case (a Titled CAT with neither) as cheap as a bare CAT2, while letting the richer cases compose exactly the layers they need.
-The Titled CAT reuses these existing components unchanged.
+Royalties and revocability are wanted by some Titled CATs and not others, and forcing either onto all would impose cost and complexity on assets that do not need it.
+Making both optional, reused-as-is layered components keeps the common case (a Titled CAT with neither) as cheap as a bare CAT2 while letting richer cases compose exactly the layers they need.
 Royalties in particular are oriented to the editioned, indivisible case.
-Divisible fungibles generally want identity without a per-trade fee, and the Specification accordingly recommends they omit the Fee Layer (see *Royalty configuration*).
+Divisible fungibles generally want identity without a per-trade fee, so the Specification recommends they omit the Fee Layer (see *Royalty configuration*).

+### Regulated and stablecoin issuers

+A regulated fungible token such as a fiat-backed stablecoin typically wants three properties at once: verifiable issuer identity, control over who may hold the asset, and the ability to freeze or claw back.
+Titled CAT supplies identity intrinsically and composes the other two from existing layers.
+Holding control reuses the deployed Credential Restricted CAT (CR-CAT) pattern, where a credential layer gates each transfer on the receiver proving an on-chain Verifiable Credential from an authorized provider, and claw-back reuses the CHIP-38 revocation layer.
+Both add to the inner stack as the Fee and revocation layers do (see *Unit layer stack*), with the revocation layer outside the credential layer by default so an issuer's claw-back path stays independent of the credential check while ordinary transfers satisfy both.

 ### Why not CAT2 + CATalog + Fee CAT + precision-1?

-This is the most important alternative, and it deserves a direct comparison.
-The composition of a plain CAT2 with `precision = 1`, identity registered in CATalog, royalties via the CHIP-56 Fee Layer, displayed as an identity asset via a CATalog flag is reasonable and can reproduce much of the outcome.
+This is the most important alternative.
+A plain CAT2 with `precision = 1`, identity registered in CATalog, royalties via the CHIP-56 Fee Layer, and a CATalog display flag is reasonable and reproduces much of the outcome.
 The distinction is where identity lives and what establishing it costs:

 - **Intrinsic versus looked-up.** A Titled CAT's identity *is* its TAIL, bound to the Title Singleton by construction, with no canonical-holder ambiguity.
 A wallet reads it by resolving the one object the TAIL already commits to: it walks the Title Singleton's lineage to the current coin and reads the curried fields.
 That lineage is short, because the Title Singleton is spent only at supply changes, and the walk is the same trustless, full-node operation that NFT and DID wallets already perform to resolve a singleton, with every field verifiable against the on-chain commitment.
 There is thus no registry to consult and no trusted third party.
 The CATalog composition instead keeps identity in a separate registry entry keyed to the asset ID, whose answer a wallet must trust the registry to resolve.
 - **No per-asset registration cost.** A 1,000-card game is 1,000 registrations and 1,000 fees under the registry approach.
 Under Titled CAT each title is simply a singleton with no third-party registration step.
 - **Immutable by default, not by configuration.** CATalog's default metadata updater permits updating a CAT's name and ticker.
 Immutability requires deliberately selecting the immutable updater.
 A Titled CAT's identity is immutable by currying.

-To be clear about what Titled CAT does *not* do: it does not solve curation, and it is not a replacement for a fungible-CAT registry in cases where mutable display metadata is appropriate (a utility token that expects to rebrand).
-For those, CAT2 plus a registry remains the right tool.
-Titled CAT and such a registry address different asset populations and are complementary.
+Titled CAT does not solve curation, and it is not a replacement for a registry where mutable display metadata is appropriate (a utility token that expects to rebrand).
+For that, CAT2 plus a registry remains the right tool.

+### Curation via registries

+Making identity intrinsic does not make registries such as CATalog redundant.
+The proposed registry does two jobs: it stores identity data, and it curates and indexes assets.
+Titled CAT removes only the first need, because a wallet can read name, ticker, hashes, and creator DID straight from the chain.
+The second job remains valuable and is not something the primitive attempts.
+Verified-issuer lists, collection groupings, search, trending and discovery feeds, and human-curated "official" designations are real services, and they are better supplied by a registry or marketplace than baked into a coin.

+So Titled CAT and a registry compose rather than compete.
+Titled CAT provides a trustless identity substrate, and a registry like CATalog can index that substrate and add curation and discovery on top, annotating titles it has vetted without having to be the authoritative source of what a title is.
+This is consistent with the position taken throughout: paying to register basic identity should not be a precondition for an asset to state what it is, but curation and discovery are genuine services worth offering and worth paying for.

 ### Relationship to NFT1